vincentsthe/belajar-budaya/README.md

 I create this website for a software engineering competition.
-This is a webapp game to guess Indonesia cultural object, like place, monument, etc
+This is a webapp game to guess Indonesia cultural object, like place, monument, etc. I become the finalist in this competition.